tlranda/dotfiles/README.md

 You'll need to update both of these files, the rest should run out-of-the-box without extra modification once all relevant software is installed.

+I recommend making a cross-user group (sudo groupadd dotusers) and adding all human users to the group (sudo usermod -a -G dotusers ${USER}) so that you can make these files cross-user available easily.
+Ie:

+sudo mkdir /dotfiles;
+sudo chgrp -R dotusers /dotfiles;
+sudo chmod -R 2775 /dotfiles;

+Then each user can link to/from /dotfiles transparently and updates should be shared across all users without file duplication etc.

 # Programs to Install / Configure

 ## Via Package-Manager